 From our 2016/17 program:

 Kick off the chill of January with thoughts of summer camp!
-Join us for this panel session with parents, campers and camp directors from both overnight and day camps to find out more about allergy management at summer camp!
-We have a great panel lined up:
+In this session, we had a panel session with parents and camp directors from both overnight and day camps to find out more about allergy management at summer camp!
+Our panel included:

 - Bev – Health Coordinator Camp Robin Hood (day camp) and Chair of the Health Committee for Ontario Camps Association